-Much of this group’s work in the coming year will be focused on publicizing the CTTT Reparations Guide, supplementing it with real-life examples of reparations in action, and communicating with local groups and others on ways to move reparations forward.
+Much of this group’s work is focused on publicizing the CTTT Reparations Guide, supplementing it with real-life examples of reparations in action, and communicating with local groups and others on ways to move reparations forward.

 The renewed media attention and vocal support of reparations by presidential candidates and other politicians is once again making reparations a hot topic.
 This interest will probably continue at least though 2020.
 But there is significant confusion and misunderstanding about what reparations is and what it’s not.
 By using and sharing the Guide, CTTT is in a good position to provide education to the public about reparations and why it’s important.

 We hope the CTTT Reparations Guide will help spur action and discussion about the meaning and possibility of reparations.
 Currently, the Working Group is asking organizations and individuals to commit to carrying out at least one or more of the reparative actions in the Guide.
 The Working Group invites you to accept this challenge, let us know about it, and provide feedback on the Reparations Guide as a whole.

 Download the CTTT Reparations Guide:

 You can read and download the CTTT Reparations Guide HERE.
 To provide feedback, and to get more information, please contact us by submitting the form at the bottom of this page.